percona/postgresql-docs/docs/solutions/ha-setup-yum.md

     $ sudo etcdctl member add node2 http://10.104.0.2:2380
     ```

-    The output will be something similar to below one:
+    The output resembles the following one:

     ```{.text .no-copy}
     Added member named node2 with ID 10042578c504d052 to cluster